-Prerequisite: Knowledge of digital electronics, microprocessor architecture and assembly
+Prerequisite: Knowledge of digital electronics, microprocessor architecture and assembly language, C programming language

-Objective: To make the students to understand the basics of embedded system and also the processors and VLSI circuits.
+- Objective : To make the students to understand the basics of embedded system and also the VLSI design using CMOS. - : Students will be aware of principles and design issues of various embedded Outcome processors and VLSI circuits.